Ready, Set, Grow!

 Launch Your Farm

 Your farm has arrived and you’re ready to go!
-Hook up your LGM™ with the help of a trusty electrician and plumber, set up the farm Wi-Fi, and – hooray! – you’ve launched your farm.
-Your farm comes fully-equipped with all components needed for immediate production, so you can start growing right away!
+Hook up your farm with the help of a trusty electrician and plumber, set up the farm Wi-Fi, and – hooray! – you’ve launched your farm.
+Your farm comes fully-equipped with all components needed for immediate production, so you can start growing immediately.

 This video is a great resource for getting the operational and set up basics.